 How to Care for Your Cast Iron Cookware

 The cardinal rule is never to put your cast-iron in a dishwasher or submerge it in water.
 Use a solution of mild soap and water to clean it with a non-scratch sponge.
-Not only could you remove the seasoning layer using harsh soaps, but you could also cause your cast-iron to rust if it stays in water for an extended period of time.
+Not only could you remove the seasoning layer using harsh soaps, but you could also cause your cast-iron to rust if it stays in the water for an extended period of time.

 Other tips to care for cast iron include: